musrex/foundations/lopez1/project01.md

 # Assignment 1 Write Up
-This program takes in an input from the user, uses that input as the radius, and then calculates the circumference, area, and volume of a circle or sphere with that radius.
+This program takes in an input from the user, uses that input as the radius,
+and then calculates the circumference, area, and volume of a circle or sphere
+with that radius.
+For this program, I imported PI from the math module so as to have the most accurate PI that I could, and then used that for my calculations.
+I also used a while loop to keep the program running, and TRY and EXCEPT blocks
+for error handling.
+This way if a user enters something other than a number
+they'll be prompted to try again.

 # Assignment 1 Algorithm
 1. Import appropriate modules (pi from math) to get accurate value for PI